SDPB Arts

 They are a practice.

-You know, you have to have that self-discipline and you're kind of by yourself being a painter, you know, there are other careers in art that you wouldn't be, that, you know, you could, you could teach, you could work, you know, do graphics and work with a team and all that.
+It's being a painter you know, there are other careers in art that you wouldn't be, you know, if you could teach the work, you know, do graphics and work with a team and not.

-But painting is kind of very individual.
+But painting, is kind of very individual.

 And so you have to have that motivation.